vedantshirbhate1/vedantshirbhate1/README.md

 ---

 ## ⚡ Fun Facts
-- I’m fascinated by the **cosmos**, black holes, and the idea that we’re all made of stardust ⭐
+- I’m fascinated by **the cosmos**, black holes, and the idea that “we are made of stardust.” ⭐
-- I enjoy exploring intersections of tech — AI + UX, blockchain + transparency, mobility + social experiences
+- I love exploring intersections of tech — AI + UX, blockchain + transparency, mobility + social experiences.
-- I learn best by building, experimenting, and breaking things (intentionally 😄)
+- I learn best by experimenting, breaking things, and rebuilding them better 😄

 ---